The Top 10 Most Expensive Hotels in Las Vegas

 You can visit Vegas year-round, but the most pleasant times are early winter and spring.
 At these times, the weather is cool but not cold, making it a comfortable time to be out and about.

-The summer heat can be brutal, but if you’re planning to stay in your resort most of the time, either on the tables or by the pool, it won’t matter so much.
+The summer heat can be brutal, but if you’re planning to stay in your resort most of the time, either on the tables, in the spa, at restaurants, or by the pool, it won’t matter so much.
 Winters can be cold, but again, this is not an issue if you’re planning to stay indoors most of the time.

 A City of Excess With Some of the Most Luxurious Accommodation on Earth